Bin-Chen-Lab/spider/README.md

 [Using SPIDER for cell type marker identification (cell annotation)](https://html-preview.github.io/?url=https://github.com/Bin-Chen-Lab/spider/blob/main/tutorials/SPIDER_applications_cell_annotation.html)

+Using SPIDER for cell-cell interaction analysis (Tutorial to be updated soon)

 # Frequently asked questions
 #### Q1:
 I have already executed the codes from step 1 & 2 without encountering error, but when I run [step 3](#step-3-spider-usage-with-sample-data), why do I still encounter the following errors such as: